KhronosGroup/glTF/specification/README.md

 ### glTF.programs

-A dictionary object of shader [`program`](#reference-program)s.
+A dictionary object of shader [`program`](#reference-program) objects.
 The name of each program is an id in the global glTF namespace that is used to reference the program.

 * **Type**: `object`
 * **Required**: No, default: `{}`